This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- ¾ cup half and half or milk
+- ¾ cup milk or cream, see notes

 - 3 tablespoons unsalted butter